 In 2016, the Company exercised warrants to purchase an aggregate of 45,393,824 shares of AmerisourceBergen Corporation ("AmerisourceBergen") common stock for an aggregate exercise price payment of \$2.36 billion.
 Following the August 25, 2016 warrant exercise, the Company does not hold any further warrants to purchase shares of AmerisourceBergen common stock.
 As of August 31, 2018 and 2017, the Company owned 56,854,867 AmerisourceBergen common shares, representing approximately 26% of the outstanding AmerisourceBergen common stock, which investment the Company accounts for using the equity method of accounting, subject to a two-month reporting lag and had designated one member of AmerisourceBergen's board of directors.
 As of August 31, 2018, the Company can acquire up to an additional 8,398,752 AmerisourceBergen shares in the open market and thereafter designate a second member of AmerisourceBergen's board of directors, subject in each case to applicable legal and contractual requirements.
 The amount of permitted open market purchases is subject to increase or decrease in certain circumstances.
 The warrants were issued in March 2013 pursuant to a Framework Agreement between Walgreens, Alliance Boots GmbH ("Alliance Boots") and AmerisourceBergen.
-Concurrently, Walgreens, Alliance Boots and AmerisourceBergen and and generic pharmaceutical distribution agreement between Walgreens and arrangements, including a ten-year pharmaceutical products from AmerisourceBergen in the U.S. and an agreement which provides AmerisourceBergen the ability to access generics pharmaceutical products through the Company's global sourcing enterprise.
+Concurrently, Walgreens, Alliance Boots and AmerisourceBergen announced various other agreements and arrangements, including a ten-year pharmaceutical distribution agreement between Walgreens and AmerisourceBergen pursuant to which the Company sources branded and generic pharmaceutical products from AmerisourceBergen in the U.S. and an agreement which provides AmerisourceBergen the ability to access generics pharmaceutical products through the Company's global sourcing enterprise.
 In May 2016, certain agreements were extended for three years to now expire in 2026.